 Lido is an AI-powered platform that extracts structured data from any document format—without templates, rules, or model training.
 Upload a PDF, a scanned image, or a spreadsheet, and Lido reads it, identifies the relevant fields, and outputs clean data into a spreadsheet, database, or downstream system.
 Teams processing invoices, purchase orders, bills of lading, medical claims, and utility bills use Lido to eliminate manual data entry entirely.
 Over 700-page medical claims, purchase orders in dozens of formats, utility bills from different providers—Lido handles them all without separate configurations.

 OCR data extraction works by combining text recognition with AI-powered structural understanding to turn unstructured documents into organized data.
-It's not a single step—it's a pipeline, and each stage matters.
+It's a multi-stage pipeline, and each stage matters.

 The critical insight is this: traditional OCR just converts an image to text.
 You get a wall of characters with no structure.
 Modern OCR data extraction understands what the text means and organizes it into fields you can actually use.